William J. Hochul, Jr.

 Mr. Hochul has received numerous awards and recognition for his work, including co-recipient of the 2003 Attorney Generals Award for Exceptional Service - the highest award of the United States Department of Justice.
 He also previously received the 2008 Citizen of the Year - Law Category Award; the 2008 Distinguished Leadership Award; a Special Achievement Award presented by United States Department of Homeland Security, Immigration and Customs Enforcement Agency; a Service to America Award (2003); Investigator of the Year Award (2006), and was recognized by McGraw-Hills Engineer News-Record magazine as a Top 25 Newsmaker for having purged Niagara County, New York of decades of construction industry violence and intimidation.

 Mr. Hochul is married to New York State Lieutenant Governor Kathy Hochul.
-Mr. Hochul is the father of William III, an attorney practicing in Miami, and Caitlin, who works in Virginia.
+Mr. Hochul is the father of William III, an attorney working as a law clerk for a United States District Judge in the Southern District of Florida, and Caitlin, who works in Maryland.